jaimeteb/chatto/docs/channels.md

 ### Twilio

-Similarly, connect your bot to [Twilio](https://www.twilio.com/messaging-api) by adding your credentials to the file or by setting the corresponding environment variables (**TWILIO_ACCOUNT_SID**, etc.).
+Similarly, connect your bot to [Twilio](https://www.twilio.com/messaging-api) by adding your credentials to the file or by setting the corresponding environment variables (`TWILIO_ACCOUNT_SID`, etc.).

-You must set the webhooks to the `/endpoints/twilio` endpoint in order to receive messages.
+You must set the webhooks to the `/channels/twilio` endpoint in order to receive messages.

 <p align="center">
 <img src="/img/twilio_channel.jpg" alt="Twilio" width="300"/>